Mother and child escape through window as blaze breaks out in block of flats

 Following the blaze, the fire service have issued advice urging people to equip their homes with smoke alarms.

-To ensure every home in the county is fit with alarms, Essex County Fire and Rescue Service will visit any home in Essex and will fit a smoke alarm free of charge.
+To ensure every home in the county is fitted with alarms, Essex County Fire and Rescue Service will visit any home in Essex and will fit a smoke alarm free of charge.

-If you live in Essex and would like to book a free home safety visit see www.essex-fire.gov.uk/book
+If you live in Essex and would like to book a free home safety, visit Essex Fire's website.